Spectrum Analyzer

 Weighting

 - Z: No weighting (flat).
-Use this for measuring physical, accurate values.
+Use this when measuring physically accurate voltage or sound pressure.

 - C: C-weighting.
-Closer to flat than A-weighting, but with very low and very high frequencies cut.
+Closer to flat than A-weighting, but it cuts out very low and very high frequencies that human ears cannot hear.
+It is often used to evaluate the sound pressure you "feel" with your body at loud venues like live houses.

 -